 - VAT: so you can factor in any exemption (see below)

 Do second hand stairlifts cost less than new ones?

-Yes.
-You’ll almost always pay less for a used (reconditioned) stairlift than a new one BUT it’s important to ensure that the other factors that influence your decision to buy all add up.
+Absolutely.
+You’ll almost always pay less for a reconditioned stairlift vs. a new one BUT it’s important to ensure that the other factors that influence your decision to buy all add up.